UKGovernmentBEIS/regulated-professions-register/doc/architecture/decisions/0012-enable-many-to-many-links-between-professions-and-regulators.md

 This model should be validated through user research, and will also need to feed into the service and interaction design process.

+We will need to add User and Decision concepts to our complete data model in future, but those are waiting for further research.